 A. Introduce Children to Sikh History and Culture

 For example, when visiting Gurdwara Hemkund Sahib in Uttarakhand, you can explain the story of Guru Gobind Singh Ji and his meditative retreat in the Himalayas.
-Similarly, when visiting Takht Sri Damdama Sahib in Punjab, your children can learn about Guru Gobind Singh Ji’s contribution to finalising the *Guru Granth Sahib*, the Sikh holy scripture.
+Similarly, when visiting Takht Sri Damdama Sahib in Punjab, your children can learn about Guru Gobind Singh Ji’s contribution to finalizing the *Guru Granth Sahib*, the Sikh holy scripture.

 B. Involve Children in Seva